We can all help monitor the long term trends in bat populations, by either helping at an existing roost emergence count, or by adding a new one.

 Some roosts may be small with just one exit and hence require just one or two people, however others are vast with many exits, and different species, and might need a dozen or more folks all with eyes glued and clicker counters in hand.
 Hence there are lots of chances to get involved, and no experience is needed as full guidance will be given by the designated roost surveyor.

-- Watch out for the requests for help on our Facebook page nearer the time when the lead surveyor has agreed dates with the landowner.
+If you would like to help, then watch out for the requests for help on our Facebook page nearer the time when the lead surveyor has agreed dates with the landowner.

 Counting a new Roost